Table of Contents

 The Workbench window shows disk icons and can be a backdrop window or a normal window with a titlebar, resize gadget and scrollbars.
 Whether the window is a backdrop window or a normal window is set in the Project menu.

-By default the workbench window will position icons without a saved position from top to bottom on the right side of the window but this can be changed in the Settings menu.
+By default the Workbench window will position icons without a saved position from top to bottom on the right side of the window but this can be changed in the Workbench Appearance tab in the Appearance Settings window.

 Drawer windows